hextriclosan/algorithm/README.md

 # Java Algorithms

 ## Acquiring Algorithms
-You can download source and binaries from our [release page](https://github.com/hextriclosan/algorithm/releases/latest).
+You can download source and binaries from the [release page](https://github.com/hextriclosan/algorithm/releases/latest).
 Alternatively you can pull it from the central Maven repositories:

 #### Maven